astropy-learn/learn-astropy/src/contributing/contributing.md

 git push origin Spectral-Line-Fitting
 ```

-When the tutorial is ready for broader community feedback, [open a pull request](https://help.github.com/articles/creating-a-pull-request/) against the main `astropy-tutorials` repository in order for the community to review the new tutorial.
+When the tutorial is ready for submission, [open a pull request](https://help.github.com/articles/creating-a-pull-request/) against the main `tutorial-template` repository, and your submission will be reviewed.

-## Data Files
+## Data files

 ### For tutorial authors

-If your tutorial includes large data files (where large means >~ 1 MB), we don't want to include them in the `astropy/astropy-tutorials` git repository, as that will drastically slow down cloning the repository.
-Instead, we encourage use of the `astropy.utils.download_files` function, and will host data files on the http://data.astropy.org server by opening a PR at the https://github.com/astropy/astropy-data repository, or to use Zenodo to host the data files if the file concerned is larger than 10 MB.
+If your tutorial includes large data files (where large means >~ 1 MB), including them in the tutorial's repository would drastically slow down cloning of the repository.
+Instead, we encourage use of the `astropy.utils.download_files` function, and will host data files on the http://data.astropy.org server by opening a PR at the https://github.com/astropy/astropy-data repository.
+Alternatively, if the file size is larger than 10 MB, the data should be hosted on Zenodo.
 To do the former, use the following procedure:

-- When writing your tutorial, include the files in your tutorial's directory (e.g., `tutorials/notebooks/My-tutorial-name/mydatafile.fits`).
-Those who are reviewing your tutorial will have to download them, but they would need them anyway, so it's ok. **IMPORTANT**: when you add or modify data files, make sure the only thing in that commit involves the data files.
+- If contributing your notebook(s) via a pull request, include the data files (e.g., `tutorials/notebooks/My-tutorial-name/mydatafile.fits`). **IMPORTANT**: when you add or modify data files, make sure the only thing in that commit involves the data files.
 That is, do _not_ edit your notebook and add/change data files in the same commit.
-This will make it much easier to remove the data files when your tutorial is actually merged.
+This will make it easier to remove the data files when your tutorial is merged.

-- To actually access your data files in the notebook, do something like this at the top of the notebook:
+- To access your data files in the notebook, do something like this at the top of the notebook:

   ```
   from astropy.utils.data import download_file